|CCA||Copper clad aluminum|

 nano-die.
 See preferred term DC dies.

 natural diamond die.
-See preffered term ND die.
+See preferred term ND die.

 ND die.
 ND dies are wire drawing dies with a natural diamond blank inside.
-Natural diamonds, abbreviated as ND, are naturally formed within the earth at high-pressure and high-temperature conditions.
+Natural diamonds, abbreviated as ND, are naturally formed within the earth under very high pressure and temperature conditions.
 Because of its extremely rigid lattice, it can be contaminated by a few types of impurities such as boron and nitrogen.
-ND dies are typically avialabe up to a hole size of 2mm (.0787”).
+ND dies are typically available up to a hole size of .0787” (2mm).
 Compare with SSCD die, PCD die, and TC die.
 Learn more about natural diamond drawing dies here>

 nib.
 See preferred term blank.

-non-thermally stable PCD.
-Polycrystalline diamond (PCD) with a metallic binder.
-The binder is a required part of the PCD manufacturing process to bind the diamond powder while sintering with high pressure and high temperature.
+non-supported metal filled PCD.
+Polycrystalline diamond (PCD) without a tungsten carbide support ring and with a metallic binder among the diamond grains.
+The metal binder is a required part of the PCD manufacturing process.
+The binder does not act like a glue to hold the diamond particles together.
+Its purpose is to encourage the diamond particles to grow into each other during the extremely high pressure and temperature sintering process.
 The thermal expansion difference between the diamond grains and the metallic binder limits the use of these blanks to a maximum operating temperature of ~1202°F (650°C).
 Find non-thermally PCD blank specifications here>

 orange peel.
 Surface roughening of a wire in the form of a pebble-grained pattern where a wire of unusually coarse grain is stressed beyond its elastic limit.
 Also known as alligator skin.

 PCD die.
 PCD dies are wire drawing dies with a polycrystalline diamond blank inside.
-Polycrystalline blanks consist of diamond grains sinteried at very high pressures , and temperatures.
-Three types of PCD dies exist: non-thermally stable, thermally-stable, and supported blanks.
-A range of grain sizes is available for each of these blanks.
+Polycrystalline diamond blanks consist of diamond grains sintered together at extremely high pressures, and temperatures.
+Three types of PCD dies exist: non-supported metal filled, thermally stable (non-supported), and supported blanks.
+Several grain sizes are available for each of these blanks.
 It is typically the wire die manufacturer that recommends the grainsize making it match the wire drawing process.
-PCD dies are typically avialabe up to a hole size of 35mm (1.378”).
+PCD dies are typically available up to a hole size of 1.378” (35mm).
 Compare with SSCD die, ND die, and TC die.
 Learn more about polycrystalline diamond dies here>

 PCD grain size.
-Maximum size of the diamond particles within a PCD blank.
-These particle sizes typically are 1, 3, 5, 10, 12, or 25 micron.
+The average size of the diamond particles within a PCD blank.
+These particle sizes are typically 1, 3, 5, 10, 12, 25 & 50 microns.
 Learn more about PCD blank specifications here>

 plastic deformation.
 The permanent (inelastic) amount of elongation or reduction of a wire when it is drawn beyond its elastic limit.